SUBMISSION GUIDELINES FOR WHAT THE FANS THINK

 If you have never participated in any of our (Pencil Tip) past projects, and this is your first time working with us, please feel free to send us details of any writing experience you may have already had, and/or feel free to include samples of your writing.
 (Samples should be attached to your email in Word format.)

 Contributors will receive a contributors copy of the book upon publication.

-PLEASE NOTE: A portion from the sale of each book will be donated to the Vancouver branch of the BCSPCA (The British Columbia Society for the Prevention of Cruelty to Animals) http://www.spca.bc.ca.
+PLEASE NOTE: A portion from the sale of each book will be donated to a chosen British Columbia based charity.